Virginia Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under Virginia’s one-party consent law are generally admissible as evidence.
-Courts may consider:
+Recordings made legally under Virginia's one-party consent law are generally admissible as evidence, but there are important distinctions between criminal and civil cases.

 - Authentication - Can you prove the recording is genuine and unaltered?